 Late September is a great time to teach a kindergarten apple theme.
 Many varieties of apples are ripe, there are orchards to visit and opportunities to learn information about apples in many of the subject areas.
+Children are fascinated by machines and especially ones with handles they can turn.
+The apple corer and food mill (see below) for making applesauce were always a hit in my classroom.

-Apple theme science activities
+Apple theme science – playing with apple machines

 - Borrow or purchase an apple corer and peeler machine